kazudeath1/nuxt3-swing/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Swing 〜素振り〜

 We recommend to look at the [documentation](https://v3.nuxtjs.org).